Every month of the year has been claimed as the month to celebrate, recognize, prevent, or raise awareness for a surprisingly long list of things.

 “To me, when I’m looking at a manuscript, there’s an inescapable feeling of intimacy.
 The fact that the original scribe or writer put a quill or pen to a page brings a real sense of humanity to the act of its creation.” ∎

-To learn more about the Conceptionist manuscript or other medieval manuscripts, contact Anna Siebach-Larson at email@example.com.
+To learn more about the Conceptionist manuscript or other medieval manuscripts, contact Anna Siebach-Larsen at firstname.lastname@example.org.
 And to learn more about the surgical manuscript or other rare medical texts, contact Meredith Gozo at meredith_gozo@URMC.rochester.edu.